dallincrane/cf-starter-static/README.md

 <details>
   <summary>`!/build`</summary>
   Whitelist the `build` directory.
 Because we didn't blacklist the files in every folder recursively, a `cf push` command will include all of this directories contents as well.
-Change the name of this file if compiling production assets to a different directory.
+Change the name of this directory if compiling production assets to a different directory.
 </details>